Open-EO/openeo-udf-python-to-r/README.md

 The following image shows how the implementation roughly works:
 ![Workflow](docs/workflow.png)

-## Install from pypi
+## UDF integration

-*This is for back-end developers or end-users who want to test their UDFs locally*
+This section is for back-end developers who want to add R UDF capabilities to their back-end or for end-users who want to test their UDFs locally.

+### Install from pypi

 You may want to install all dependencies as a new conda environment first: